djadma/annyang-rails/README.md

 You can also define options for keywords like if you want to open same link for rubygem and rubygems then you can write it OR (|) operator:

     "rubygem|rubygems": "http://rubygems.org"

+In this case both commands `go to rubygem` and `go to rubygems` will take you to `http://rubygems.org`

 #### 2 - Function Parameters